ManagedKube/devops-with-ai-terraform/README.md

 # devops-with-ai-terraform
 How to run a production cloud system with AI

+## The idea behind this
+Github and the community has been building and using AI for a little while.
+With DevOps and building infrastructure with IaC, we have found that just chatting with an AI bot, it lacks context even if you give it the file you are currently working on.
+It doesnt know the wider context of your DevOps repo and how it is setup and used.
+Luckily, Github and the community has created an ecosystem to help with this context problem.
+However, it is still very much in it's early stages and how things works is a moving target.
+This repository will showcase what we have been doing and how we have been doing it.
+From our experience with real world production system and using AI to build it, we are rolling our learnings back into this repo.
+We have found that with the right pieces in place and the right content, AI can dramatically reduce our work and help us to build our cloud infrastructure.

 ## What Works Well with AI Agents

 - Creating a new Terraform module